NiloCK/vue-skuilder/readme.md

 ## Production Build

+Check for relevant flags in `/src/ENVIRONMENT_VARS.ts` before building for production.

 - `npm run build` or `yarn build`

-Outputs a static web page in the `/build` folder
+Outputs a static web page in the `/build` folder.

 # Debugging